 The College is currently planning to work to the original timetable for the preparation of the draft financial statements and we are working to a materially similar timetable for the audit and finalisation of the financial statements in December.
-To date management has confirmed there has been no slippage in planned work around the preparation of the financial statements.
+To date management has not identified any slippage in planned work around the preparation of the financial statements.
 We will continue to work with management to meet these timetables and keep them under review through the audit process.